International Workers' Day: Turkey

-During the events leading to the 1980 Turkish coup d'etat, a massacre occurred on 1 May 1977 (Taksim Square massacre), in which unknown people (agents provocateurs) opened fire on the crowd.
+During the events leading to the 1980 Turkish coup d'état, a massacre occurred on 1 May 1977 (Taksim Square massacre), in which unknown people (agents provocateurs) opened fire on the crowd.
 The crowd was the biggest in Turkish workers' history with the number of people approximating 500,000.
-In the next two years, provocations and confusion continued and peaked before the 1980 coup d'etat.
-The Workers' Day holiday was cancelled once again.
+In the next two years, provocations and confusion continued and peaked before the 1980 coup d'état.
+The 1 May holiday was cancelled after the coup d'état.
 Still, demonstrations continued with small crowds, and in 1996, three people were killed by police bullets, and a plain-clothes man who spied in the crowd was revealed and lynched by workers.
 On the same evening, a video broadcast on TV showed that two participants in the demonstration were lynched by far right-wing nationalist groups and this lynching occurred in front of police forces who were watching the scene with happy faces.
 Thus, 1 May 1996 has been remembered by workers' movements.

-In 2007, the 30th anniversary of the Taksim square massacre, leftist workers' unions wanted to commemorate the massacre in Taksim Square.
+In 2007, the 30th anniversary of the Taksim Square Massacre, leftist workers' unions wanted to commemorate the massacre in Taksim Square.
 Since the government would not let them into the square, 580–700 people were stopped and 1 person died under police control.
 After these events, the government declared 1 May as "Work and Solidarity Day" but not as a holiday.
 In the next year, the day was declared as a holiday, but people were still not allowed to gather in Taksim Square.
 The year 2008 was remembered with police violence in Istanbul.
 Police fired tear gas grenades among the crowds, and into hospitals and a primary school.
 Workers pushed forward so that in 2010, 140,000 people gathered in Taksim, and in 2011 there were more than half a million demonstrators.

 After three years of peaceful meetings in 2013, meetings in Taksim Square were forbidden by the government.
 Clashes occurred between police and workers; water cannon and tear gas have been widely used.

 Ukraine

-It is a public holiday in Ukraine, inherited from the Soviet era.
-May Day as a day of workers' solidarity in Kyiv began as early as 1894.
+International Workers' Day is a public holiday in Ukraine, inherited from the Soviet era.
+The 1st May as a day of workers' solidarity in Kyiv began as early as 1894.
 Until 2018, 2 May was also a public holiday (as in the Soviet era), instead in 2017 Western Christianity's Christmas celebrated 25 December became a new Ukrainian public holiday.
 The 1 May International Workers' Day remained a Ukrainian public holiday, although it was renamed (also in 2017) from "Day of International Solidarity of Workers" to "Labour Day".

-In 2015, May Day rallies were banned in Kyiv and Kharkiv.
+In 2015, the Communist Party's Labor Day rallies were banned in Kyiv and Kharkiv.

 Late May 2015 laws that ban communist symbols came into effect in Ukraine, thus banning communist symbols, singing the Soviet national hymn or the Internationale.

-According to Interior Minister Arsen Avakov during the 2016 May Day rallies in some major cities the number of police officers far outnumbered the number of rally participants.
+According to Interior Minister Arsen Avakov during the 2016 International Workers' Day rallies in some major cities the number of police officers far outnumbered the number of rally participants.
 With in Dnipro 193 policemen protecting 25 rally participants.